babymonie/anstrm/README.md

 Why is some anime's not working?

-we scrape from a website and sometimes they dont have the anime your looking for, most popular anime's should have downloads.
+1 we scrape from animekisa.tv and sometimes they dont have the anime your looking for, most popular anime's should have downloads,or try changing the english title to a japanese title.
 ## Things to do

 - add a streaming function to stream anime.